 As we aim to raise aspirations in the hope of encouraging people to gain employment a risk to our work is problems and issues that businesses may face that will create negative media.
-Recently Teesside's steel industry closed which had a huge impact on the community and attitude towards employment with many stating 'there are no jobs on Teesside' we then focused on the sectors that are thriving in the area to show students that we still have plenty of opportunity on our doorstep
+Teesside's steel industry closed which affected over 2,000 families.
+It created a negative attitude towards local employment with many stating 'there are no jobs on Teesside' we now focus on the sectors that are thriving in the area to show students that we still have plenty of opportunity on our doorstep

 Budget - Project Cost: £10,000Loading graph....

-Amount Heading Description £1,750 Accreditations/Qualifications Annual cost of accreditations for programmes £6,000 Transport Percentage towards the annual transport costs for the programmes £2,000 Personal Protective Equipment Percentage towards the annual supply of PPE for the students on programmes £250 Student Bursaries Bursary support for young people on the programme facing financial difficulties
+Amount Heading Description £1,750 Accreditations/Qualifications Annual cost of accreditations for programmes £6,000 Transport Percentage towards the annual transport costs for the programmes £2,000 Personal Protective Equipment Percentage towards the annual supply of PPE for the students on programmes £250 Graduation Events Graduation event for all students to celebrate their success and mark their acheivement

 Current Funding / Pledges

-Teesside is made up from the local towns Redcar, Middlesbrough, Stockton and Billingham.
+Tees Valley is made up from the local towns Redcar, Middlesbrough, Stockton, Hartlepool.
 Teesside was developed due to the find of Iron Ore, this started the heavy industry that the residents would come to rely on.
 The first steel plant was opened in 1875 and this industry provided employment for a huge number of Teesside families until 2015 when the blast furnace was closed.
-Teesside now suffers from a large number of unemployment and also has the highest rate of zero hour contracts in the UK
+Teesside now suffers from a large number of unemployment and also has a high rate of zero hour contracts.

 High Tide has spent time creating great relationships with both schools and businesses in order to be successful with the programmes.
-Lots of charities and organisations have good relationships with businesses or schools but it is difficult to have both.
+Lots of charities and organisations have good relationships with businesses OR schools but it is difficult to have both.
 High Tide has been approached by charities in London and Liverpool for advice on how to gain support from both businesses and schools which demonstrates how unique we are.
-We are a very unique maritime charity who focuses on the local port
+We are a maritime charity who focuses on the local business community.